 Sarah writes: I bought a Joe Blow forklift last year.
 Within a month, the front left wheel fell off.
 Has been replaced 4 times, keeps falling off.

 Bruce writes: I love my Joe Blow forklift.
 Although, I did once have a wheel fall off.
 Once it was replaced, it was good to go again.

-Peter writes: NEVER BUY A JOEL BLOW FORKLIFT – YOUR WHEELS WILL FALL OFF.
+Peter writes: NEVER BUY A JOE BLOW FORKLIFT – YOUR WHEELS WILL FALL OFF.

 Nancy writes: I have had better forklifts, but this one does the job.
 I do wish it had cup holders though.